bgd-labs/rescue-mission-phase-2-3/README.md

     Example of a generated file from this command - [usdtRescueMap.json](https://github.com/bgd-labs/rescue-mission-phase-2-3/blob/main/js-scripts/maps/ethereum/usdtRescueMap.json)

-- `generate-merkle-roots`: This script will take the above generated address value map json as input and generate a merkle tree for each token on each network.
+- `generate-merkle-roots`: This script will take the above-generated address/value map JSON as input and generate a Merkle tree for each token on each network.

     ```
     npm run generate-tree
     ```

-    Example of a generate file from this command: [usdtRescueMerkleTree.json](https://github.com/bgd-labs/rescue-mission-phase-2-3/blob/main/js-scripts/maps/ethereum/merkleTree/usdtRescueMerkleTree.json)
+    Example of a generated file from this command: [usdtRescueMerkleTree.json](https://github.com/bgd-labs/rescue-mission-phase-2-3/blob/main/js-scripts/maps/ethereum/merkleTree/usdtRescueMerkleTree.json)

 - `generate-json-formatted`: To format the address value map generated we can run the following command to format the json map in the token decimals.